-Long time, no speak.
-I have been insanely busy since February 1 and haven’t really had time to think, let alone write.
-But it has all been really fun stuff, so I can’t complain!
-I hope you’ve all been enjoying your February so far, despite the ridiculous winter weather we’ve been having in Kansas City.
-If you’re not from KC, have you been getting absolutely DUMPED on with snow, too?!
+Apologies for my hiatus.
+I’ve been very busy lately and haven’t had a chance to post any recipes or blog posts in general.
+I hope you have been enjoying your February so far, despite the ridiculous winter weather we’ve been having.
+If you’re not in Kansas City, have you been getting absolutely DUMPED on with snow, too?!
 Ugh.
 Forever dreaming of sunshine and warmth.
 That damn groundhog lied.
 What’s new.

 Anyway, I have some really exciting things in the works for my blog, and I can’t wait to share more about that very soon.
 Stay tuned. : )

-I know it has been a hot second since I posted a new recipe, but trust me when I say this one is going to be worth the wait.
+Like I said, it’s been a hot second since I posted a recipe, but trust me when I say this one is going to be worth the wait.
 If you know me well, you know that I absolutely love carrot cake, and I absolutely love all things pumpkin.
 I have been thinking up a carrot cake-like recipe for a while, and it finally came to fruition a few weekends ago when I actually had some time to bake.

 This recipe was inspired by a few different recipes I came across on Pinterest, including my own Healthy Gingerbread Muffins, and it is pretty damn delicious if I do say so myself.